 5.1.11. for the purpose of paying employees and paying into their pensions

 5.3.
-All requests for the disclosure of personal data must be sent to the Executive Director who will review and decide whether to make the disclosure, ensuring that reasonable steps are taken to verify the identity of the requesting third party before making any disclosure.
+All requests for the disclosure of personal data must be sent to the Executive Officer who will review and decide whether to make the disclosure, ensuring that reasonable steps are taken to verify the identity of the requesting third party before making any disclosure.

 6. SECURITY OF PERSONAL DATA

 6.1.
-NTA will take reasonable steps to ensure that members of staff [and volunteers] will only have access to personal data where it is necessary for them to carry out their duties.
+CST will take reasonable steps to ensure that members of staff [and volunteers] will only have access to personal data where it is necessary for them to carry out their duties.
 All staff [and volunteers] will be made aware of this Policy and their duties under the GDPR.
-NTA will take all reasonable steps to ensure that all personal information is held securely and is not accessible to unauthorised persons.
+CST will take all reasonable steps to ensure that all personal information is held securely and is not accessible to unauthorised persons.

 6.2.
 For further details as regards security of IT systems, please refer to the ICT Policy.